 The following expenses are some of the costs not covered by the AFSNext fee:

-AFSNext participants are almost always from the United States.
-However, there will likely be a good representation of participants from around the world attending with you.
+In most cases, AFSNext participants will likely include a good representation of participants from around the world.

 AFSNext programs include a very different level of support from AFS high school programs.
 With adults, there is less of a need to be as nurturing and engaged as is required for supporting a minor.
 Once your participation on an AFSNext program begins, our host country partners take over the support process, including the communication with your emergency contact (if needed), or issues with your insurance and other such program concerns and situations.
 While AFSNext staff are always available to assist you in reaching the proper contact person, you can rely on our hosting partners to tend to your program needs while abroad.

 No, there is no formal orientation prior to going on the program.
 You will receive all logistical information through correspondence from AFSNext or our hosting partner organization.
 In terms of intercultural learning training, you will be enrolled in the GCC (Global Competency Certification) prior to your departure.